Every website needs a regular website content review as part of its ongoing maintenance. Here’s the easy guide to what, how and when to do one.

 You want to find the most popular pages on your website, as well as the ones where no one has visited the page in years.

 You can either add an analytics column onto your spreadsheet if you want to record the key data, or you can simply add comments in the note section.

 >> Read more about how to use Google Analytics to review your content:

-Step 5: Review Your Content Audit Criteria
+Step 5: Audit Your Content

 This is where you need to put your heart away in a box for a while.
 You need to look at each individual piece of content on your website with totally dispassionate eyes.
 If your heart gets involved, it’s too easy to wimp out.
 You need to be tough.

-What are you looking for?
+What are you looking for during your review?